Companies offering products or professional services these days have enough departments already, why is there a need for one more – Customer Success?

 The numbers are still important, however, if the company stays at the center of marketing strategies, expansion, and renewal of sales get tough.

 You want to ensure that your old customers buy your new products too.
-Upsells and cross-sells are only possible when the customer achieves their desired goals.
+Upsells and cross-sells are only possible when customers achieve their desired goals.

-A major part of Customer Success Management is communicating with the customers.
+A major part of Customer Success Management needs is communicating with the customers.
 It is guiding the user on how to take the next logical step.
+These are success milestones.

 Not just that, it would also have consistency with communication.
 You need to ask your consumers whether they have issues even without them asking you first.

-You should ask them for suggestions or changes.
+You should ask them for their point of view about suggestions or changes.
 It not only helps you stay in touch with them but also gives you a scope for improvement since the users review the product best.

 Companies jump to use Customer Success Management software without identifying the problem or challenge their brand is facing.
 This will lead to optimizing other elements of the business rather than the ones essential.